Wang-Landau sampling: a criterion for halting the simulations: Introduction

 and the susceptibility

 where $E$ is the energy of the configurations and $m$ is the corresponding magnetization per spin, during the WLS for the Ising model on a square lattice.
 They observed (as in \cite{belardinelli,belardinelli2,belardinelli3,swetnam}) that a considerable part of the conventional Wang-Landau simulation is not very useful because the error saturates.
+They demonstrated in detail that in general no single simulation converges to the true value, but to a particular value of a Gaussian distribution of results around the correct value.
+The saturation of the error coincides with the convergence to this value.
+Continuing the simulations beyond this limit leads to irrelevant variations in the canonical averages of all thermodynamic variables.
 In order to define $f_{final}$ to a given model one should take a representative size ($L=32$ for the 2D Ising model and $N=50$ for the homopolymer) and find out when the corresponding canonical averages obtained from a few independent runs would come to steady values.
 In that study they concluded that $f_{final}$ should be $f_{13}$ and $f_{18}$ for the 2D Ising model and the homopolymer, respectively.

-In this work we propose a criterion for finishing the simulations which turns the choice of $f_{final}$ automatic for each independent run.
+In the present work we propose a criterion for finishing the simulations which turns the choice of $f_{final}$ automatic for each independent run.
 As a result the simulated data become more accurate and one has no need to find out $f_{final}$ before initiating the simulations.
+We found out also that two independent finite-size scaling procedures can lead to results that do not agree within the errorbars and therefore the final results should be obtained from manifold independent procedures.